MIT-LCP/mimic-code-paper/main.md

 between description and code allows for thorough explanations of the subject matter, while the interactive nature of the document allows for experimentation and facilitates learning.
 A number of tutorials have been made available which elucidate key concepts in working with MIMIC.
 The transformation of recorded clinical parameters, such as hemofiltration settings, into desired clinical concepts, such as length of continuous renal replacement therapy (CRRT), is non-trivial and requires both domain and database expertise.
-The *CRRT* tutorial overviews the process of exploring MIMIC, assessing the data stored within, producing a measure of the clinical concept of interest which in this case is the duration of CRRT.
+The *CRRT* tutorial overviews the process of exploring MIMIC, assessing the data stored within and producing a measure of the clinical concept of interest (duration of CRRT).
 The tutorial is an excellent starting point for all researchers who work on the secondary analysis of electronic health records.
-Other tutorials in the MIMIC Code repository include an introduction to Structured Query Language (SQL), how to select a cohort for a study, and description of how common recorded parameters in the database are captured.
+Other tutorials in the MIMIC Code repository include an introduction to Structured Query Language, how to select a cohort for a study, and a description of how common recorded parameters in the database are captured.

 Concepts
 --------